kylebueche/kylebueche.github.io/projects/ray-tracer-cpp.md

 - Efficient multithreading, and a percent completion counter.
 - Outputting images to a ppm file.

 Here we have the initial surface-normal gradient shading, shown in the online ppm viewer as Windows does not have a way to view ppm image files.

-Followed by this, we have a diffusely shaded sphere, and then gamma correction for image files.
+Followed by this, we have a diffusely shaded sphere, and then gamma correction for image files:

 <div>
   <span>